 Check The Utilities In Your New Home

 Let’s just picture that it’s -15 degrees Celsius (or 5 degrees Fahrenheit for those in the U.S.).
 You step outside the heated moving truck and begin to unload your boxes into your new home and then once you step inside you realize there’s no electricity.
 No heat, no hot water or anything.
-That’s why you want to visit the house a couple days earlier to ensure everything is working at your new home.
+That’s why you want to visit the house a couple of days earlier to ensure everything is working at your new home.

 Protect The Floors